RedisTimeSeries/RedisTimeSeries/docs/commands.md

 Optional args:

- * RETENTION - Maximum age for samples compared to last event time (in milliseconds)
+ * RETENTION - Maximum age for samples compared to last event time, in milliseconds
     * Default: The global retention secs configuration of the database (by default, `0`)
     * When set to 0, the series is not trimmed at all
  * ENCODING - Specify the series samples encoding format.